quicwg/base-drafts/draft-ietf-quic-transport.md

 : The disable active migration transport parameter is included if the endpoint does not support active connection migration ({{migration}}) on the address being used during the handshake.
-An endpoint that receives this transport parameter MUST NOT use a a new local address when sending to the address that the peer used during the handshake.
+An endpoint that receives this transport parameter MUST NOT use a new local address when sending to the address that the peer used during the handshake.
 This transport parameter does not prohibit connection migration after a client has acted on a preferred_address transport parameter.
 This parameter is a zero-length value.